PeerHerholz/workshop_weizmann/workshop/setup.md

         docker run -p 8888:8888 -it --rm peerherholz/workshop_weizmann

 2. Open [http://127.0.0.1:8888/?token=workshop_weizmann](http://127.0.0.1:8888/?token=workshop_weizmann) or [http://localhost:8888/?token=workshop_weizmann](http://localhost:8888/?token=workshop_weizmann) in your web browser to access the workshop content.
-3. Once Jupyter Notebook is open, double click on the Markdown file called `overview.md` - et voilà.
+3. Once Jupyter Notebook is open, double click on the `Jupyter Notebook` called `workshop_weizmann_overview.ipynb` - et voilà.

 **Note**: Should you by any chance encounter the following "Password or token" needed message, use the token `workshop_weizmann` to login.